-Server hardware vendors usually offer other types of systems, as well, such as towers, converged infrastructures, hyper-converged infrastructures (HCIs), high-density systems or supercomputers.
+Server hardware vendors usually offer other types of systems, such as towers, converged infrastructures, hyperconverged infrastructures (HCIs), high-density systems or supercomputers.

 Acer Inc. offers a handful of rack servers that target midsize and enterprise-level organizations.
-These rack servers include the Altos and AR series, available in 1U and 2U form factors.
-The Altos series includes four models, all dual-socket.
-The AR series includes two models, one single socket and one quad socket.
+These rack servers include the Altos series, which adheres to the 1U form factor.
+The Altos series includes two models, both of which are single socket.

-One of the most powerful Altos systems is the AR580, which supports up to four Intel Xeon E5-4600 Processors and up to 48 dual in-line memory modules (DIMMs).
-The server also provides redundant hot swappable power supplies and a dual-port, 10-gigabit Ethernet controller.
+One of the more powerful of the Altos systems is the R320 F5, which supports an Intel Xeon E-2224 processor and provides sockets for four dual in-line memory modules (DIMMs).
+The server also provides redundant hot-swappable power supplies and a dual-port Gigabit Ethernet controller.

-For information about pricing and how to purchase servers, buyers should directly contact Acer.
+For information about pricing and how to purchase servers, buyers should contact Acer.

-AsusTek Computer Inc. is one of the server hardware vendors that offer a variety of rack servers, as well as two tower and two high-density graphics processing unit (GPU) servers.
-The rack servers are part of the RS series and the ESC4000 series.
+AsusTek Computer Inc. is one of the server hardware vendors that offers a variety of rack servers, as well as two towers.
+The rack servers are part of the RS series.

-The RS series includes nine models available in 1U or 2U form factors.
-The servers target a range of operations depending on business size and workloads.
-For example, the RS720-E9-RS12-E rack server in the RS series supports up to two Intel Xeon Scalable Processors for a total of 56 cores and 112 threads.
-The server can also support up to 3 TB of memory.
-Other servers in the RS series are not nearly as robust.
+The RS series includes models available in 1U or 2U form factors.
+The servers target a range of operations depending on business size and workload.
+For example, the RS720Q-E11-IM rack server in the RS series can support two fourth-generation Intel Xeon scalable processors.
+The server can also support up to 4 TB of memory.
+Other servers in the RS series are not as strong.

-Buyers can purchase Asus servers online from retailers such as Newegg, Amazon or CDW, but they should keep in mind that prices can vary significantly.
-For example, list prices for the ESC4000 G3 at these three retailers range from about $1,900 to $3,300, not including processors or memory.
+Buyers can purchase Asus servers online from retailers such as Newegg, Amazon or CDW, but they should keep in mind that prices vary significantly.

-Cisco also offers its UCS S-Series of storage servers, its UCS E-Series of branch office blade servers and the UCS C-Series of multimode servers.
+Cisco also offers its UCS S-Series of storage servers and its UCS X-Series of modular systems.

 Buyers interested in purchasing servers can go to the Cisco website to find a nearby retailer.

-Dell EMC is another one of the server hardware vendors that offer a wide range of rack and blade servers to accommodate different types of organizations.
-Most of the rack servers are part of the PowerEdge R-Series, with starting prices ranging from $899 to $10,759.
+Dell Technologies is another one of the server hardware vendors that offers a wide range of rack and blade servers to accommodate different types of organizations.
+Most of the rack servers are part of the PowerEdge R-Series, with prices ranging from $1,129 to $30,480.

-The R-Series includes four one-socket models, ten two-socket models and five four-socket models available in form factors between 1U and 4U.
-One of the most powerful of these servers is the PowerEdge R940xa, a 4U system that supports up to four processors, 6 TB of memory and 32 internal 2.5-inch disks.
+The R-Series includes 14 single-socket models, 27 two-socket models and five four-socket models available in form factors between 1U and 4U.
+One of the more powerful of these servers is the PowerEdge R940xa, a 4U system that supports up to four processors, 6 TB of memory and 32 internal 2.5-inch disks.

-Dell EMC blade servers are available through the PowerEdge M-Series, which includes two models starting at $1,849.
-The models differ in terms of the number of sockets, types of processors, amount of memory, and in several other ways.
+Dell modular -- blade -- servers are available through the PowerEdge M-Series, which includes two models starting at $5,212.
+The models differ in terms of the number of sockets, types of processors and amount of memory.

-Buyers can purchase servers directly on the Dell EMC website.
+Buyers can purchase servers directly on the Dell website.

-Fujitsu Ltd. sells an assortment of racks, blades, towers, mainframes and other types of computers to organizations of any size, but buyers must be aware that the available models can vary between countries.
+Fujitsu Ltd. sells an assortment of racks, blades, towers and mainframes, but buyers must be aware that the available models can vary between countries.

-In the U.S., Fujitsu offers eight rack servers that are part of the Primergy RX series.
-The servers are available with one, two or four sockets and in 1U, 2U and 4U form factors.
-Fujitsu also offers four rack models in the Primequest series, which tend to be more robust than those in the Primergy RX series.
-For example, the Primequest 3800E server is an eight-socket system with a 7U form factor, and it supports up to 12 TB of memory.
+In the U.S., Fujitsu offers three rack servers that are part of the Primergy RX series.
+The servers are available with one, two or four sockets and in 1U or 2U form factors.
+Fujitsu also offers an additional model in the Primequest series, which tends to be stronger than those in the Primergy RX series.
+For example, the Primequest 3800E2 server is an eight-socket system with a 7U form factor.

 For prices and purchasing options, buyers should contact Fujitsu directly or contact a regional Fujitsu sales office.

-Hewlett Packard Enterprise (HPE) offers a wide range of rack and blade servers for all types of organizations.
-HPE's rack servers are available in four series: ProLiant DL, ProLiant XL, Apollo and Integrity.
+HPE offers a wide range of rack and blade servers for all types of organizations.
+HPE's rack servers are available in three series: ProLiant DL, Integrity and Superdome Flex.

-The ProLiant DL series is the most extensive and includes six Gen10 models and four Gen9 models.
-The models are available in 1U, 2U and 3U form factors and come with one, two or four sockets.
+The ProLiant DL series is the most extensive and includes 15 Gen10 models and 10 Gen11 models.
+The models are available in 1U, 2U and 4U form factors and come with one, two or four sockets.

 Starting prices can range anywhere from $600 to $25,000.
-For example, the ProLiant DL560 Gen10 entry server lists for $11,855 and supports up to two Xeon Scalable Processors and 6 TB of memory.
+For example, the ProLiant DL560 Gen10 entry server lists for $11,855 and can support two Xeon scalable processors and 6 TB of memory.

-Buyers can buy servers directly from the HPE website.
+Buyers can purchase servers from the HPE website.

 IBM offers a variety of server products, but the company is best known for its Z mainframe computers, available in three configurable models.
-The most current is the z14, which includes a 10-core z14 processor chip that uses 14 nanometer silicon-on-insulator technology.
-In addition, the server can support up to 8 TB of memory and run both z/OS and Linux on IBM Z.
+The most current is the z16, which includes an IBM Telum processor and integrated AI accelerator.
+In addition, the server can support up to 40 TB of memory and run both z/OS and Linux on IBM Z.

 IBM also offers a variety of rack servers.
-The rack servers are part of the Power Systems series and include 13 models, available in 1U, 2U and 4U form factors, with one or two sockets.
+The rack servers are part of the Power Systems series and include five models, available in 2U and 4U form factors, with one, two or four sockets.

 IBM no longer offers blade servers.
 The company sold its division that offered blade systems to Lenovo.
 The systems that IBM currently sells are generally geared toward enterprise deployments, as well as local, state and federal governments.